 Under the Local Government Act, a land transaction includes “several agreements for a common purpose” under which the City is to “acquire …. an interest in land”.
 Over the next 4 years, the City intends to purchase one or more properties that meet the parameters specified in this business plan for the common purpose of growing and diversifying its property investment portfolio.

-The City is undertaking a subdivision project in Scarborough to transform four underutilised lots into eight lots ready for future housing construction.
+Project: The City is undertaking a subdivision project in Yokine to transform two underutilised lots into four lots ready for future housing construction.

 FAQs